GamesCreed

 SHARE

 To condense the first half of a year’s video games into a Best Of list is a complex effort.
-There will certainly be disagreements among readers, and some games will undoubtedly fall beneath the cracks as some experiences are forgotten, as great as they might be.
+There will certainly be disagreements among readers, and some games will undoubtedly fall through the cracks as some experiences are forgotten, as great as they might be.
 Nevertheless, this pursuit to do a compilation of the “best” experiences, while subjective, is one worthwhile doing, especially in such a stacked year like 2023.

 Contents